 11 a.m.-2 p.m. | Vaughn Center Lobby

 For the last 16 years, the Off-Campus Housing Fair has been helping on-campus students transition to off-campus housing.
 We have expanded the event, which will now take place each fall and spring semester.
 The fair will serve as an interactive and educational resource for all students to learn about off-campus communities.
 We have also invited UT Campus Safety and/or Tampa Police Department to be in attendance so they can share information on various topics including on how being a good neighbor impacts the safety and overall relationships between the campus community and the Tampa Bay community.
 This event will take place in the Vaughn Center lobby on Tuesday, Oct.
 25, 2016, from 11 a.m.-2 p.m.

 Dine and Learn

 There will be various opportunities to sign-up for Getting Spartan Ready Dine and Learn sessions with apartment management professionals and current students living off campus.
 In collaboration with OSLE and the Life Skills Program, these workshops will embrace the Spartan Ready pillars of life skills, communication, critical thinking, organization and self-awareness.
 Some topics include Budget Building 101, Understanding Your Lease, Know Your Credit, and Cooking and Nutritional Basics.
 Dine and Learn workshops are held every third Thursday of the month, excluding holidays, breaks and finals.

 **The University of Tampa does not endorse, approve or recommend any of these services, but merely suggests them as resources.
 The off-campus information and listings in this resource are provided by agency contacts that are independent of The University of Tampa.
-The off-campus advertisements listed in this group are independent of The University of Tampa.
-The University does not endorse this housing option and is only providing these leads for students wanting to live off campus.
+The University of Tampa assumes no responsibility for information obtained from this website or any incidents that may arise from the use of information posted herein.
 The University of Tampa is not responsible for damages or loss of property for students in off-campus housing.
-Students who consider off-campus housing need to consider the safety of the neighborhood where they plan to rent.
+Students who consider off-campus housing should consider the safety of the neighborhood where they plan to rent.
 Individuals using this information do so at their own risk.
-Persons using this group agree to hold harmless The University of Tampa and its employees, officers and directors from any and all injury, loss, damage or claim.
+Persons using this resource and website agree to hold harmless The University of Tampa and its employees, officers and directors from any and all injury, loss, damage or claim.